alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README_beta.md

 # OpenWebNet (BTicino/Legrand) Binding - BETA instructions

 The OpenWebNet binding is still under development.
-The following documentation is useful during the beta stage.
+This documentation is useful during the beta phase until the binding is added to the official openHAB 2 Addons distribution.
-See the full README for full documentation of the binding.
+See the [README](./README.md) for overall documentation of the binding.

 ## Installation

 The binding it's still *under development* and not part of the official openHAB distribution.
-You must **follow carefully the following instruction steps 1a./1b. and 2.** in order to have the binding properly installed and working.
+You must **follow carefully the following instruction steps 1. and 2.** in order to have the binding properly installed and working.

+### 1. Bundle Installation

+To install this binding two **alternative** options are available: from Marketplace or Manually

 ### 1a.
 Install from Marketplace

-The easiest way to install this binding is from the [Eclipse IoT Marketplace](https://marketplace.eclipse.org/content/openwebnet-2x-binding-testing).
+The binding can be installed from the [Eclipse IoT Marketplace](https://marketplace.eclipse.org/content/openwebnet-2x-binding-testing).

 Make sure that the [marketplace plugin is activated](https://www.openhab.org/docs/configuration/eclipseiotmarket.html), and then install the *OpenWebNet binding* from PaperUI (Add-ons -> Bindings -> search for 'openwebnet' then INSTALL).